Egypt parliamentary poll looks set for delay after court ruling

 Egypt is trying to burnish its image in the run-up to an investors' summit in mid-March which the government sees as playing a key role in turning around a battered economy.

-Egyptian investors are waiting to see the make up of the next government, which would come in place after the election.
+Egyptian investors are monitoring political violence which has seen an uptick since Mursi's ouster in mid-2013.

+Security sources said at least two people were killed and six others wounded late on Sunday when a bomb exploded in the southern city of Aswan.

-(Additional reporting by Stephen Kalin and Shadi Bushra; Writing by Yara Bayoumy; Editing by Ralph Boulton)
+(Additional reporting by Stephen Kalin and Shadi Bushra; Writing by Yara Bayoumy; Editing by Ralph Boulton and Crispian Balmer)